sylvaincom/medgan-tips/README.md

 # A few additional basic tips on how to run Edward Choi's `medgan`

-Here is the link to Edward Choi's `medgan` on GitHub: https://github.com/mp2893/medgan.
+Here is the link to Edward Choi's medGAN on GitHub: https://github.com/mp2893/medgan.
 Congrats to his excellent work.

-In this markdown, I add a few very basic details that complete Choi's `README.md` and can help run `medgan`.
+In this markdown, I add a few very basic details that complete Choi's `README.md` and can help run medGAN.
 My specs: Windows 10.
-I would like to thank [@ZwAnto](https://github.com/ZwAnto) for his advice.
-The goal here is just to run it, not to obtain useful results: we try to minimize the computing time.
+I would like to thank [@ZwAnto](https://github.com/ZwAnto) for his assistance.
+The goal of this markdown is just to run `medgan` and not to obtain useful results: we try to minimize the computing time at the cost of having poorly realistic generated samples.

 ### 1) Process the MIMIC-III dataset with `process_mimic.py`.

-First, we need to open _Anaconda Navigator_, then go to _Environments_, click on the right triangle next to _base (root)_ and _Open Terminal_: this opens a command prompt with the following path: `(base) C:\Users\myusername>`.
+First of all, we need to open _Anaconda Navigator_, then go to _Environments_, click on the right triangle next to _base (root)_ and _Open Terminal_: this opens a command prompt with the following path: `(base) C:\Users\myusername>`.

 In the command prompt, we change the directory to the folder where `ADMISSIONS.csv` and `DIAGNOSES_ICD.csv` from the MICMIC-III dataset (we only need these two) and the python codes are saved:
 ```